How many times have you heard it said that no one understands what you’re going through unless they’ve walked in your shoes?

 And does it even matter?

-Then there are all the divisions within breast cancer itself based on all the types and sub-types.
+Then, there are all the divisions within breast cancer itself based on the types and sub-types.
+Sadly, there are even rifts between early stagers and those with metastatic disease.
 Each group seems to have its own corded off space where it stays separate in a sense from all the others.
 More walls.

-Next there are the age divisions.
+Next, there are the age divisions.
 There are support groups and organizations for young people with cancer because they have different issues.
 Which is true enough, but somehow this particular wall always make me feel as if my mother dying from cancer wasn’t as bad a deal because she was ‘old’.
-Which in a way is true, but in another way, isn’t this just one more wall?

-And then there are men with breast cancer.
+And then, there are men with breast cancer.
 And the hereditary cancer group.
 And let’s not forget the different types of advocates/survivors out there.
 Some of us call ourselves kick-ass warriors (not me), some of us slather up with pink, some of us now despise the color (again, not me), some of us do this and others do that.
-There are those who choose reconstruction and those who opt out and feel judged for doing so.
+There are those who choose reconstruction and those who opt out.
 And those are just some of the divisions.

 Sometimes it feels like we’re supposed to choose sides within the breast cancer community itself.